SwayamMehta10/DV-Projects/README.md

 # DV-Projects
-Small projects related to data visualization.
+Small R projects related to data visualization.
 ## FIFA 21 Analysis
 Football is a popular sport played and enjoyed by many.
 Its popularity also extends to the video gaming world.
 FIFA is a football simulation video game series and is one of the best-selling video game franchises of all time.
 <br>